Easy Sweet Potato Casserole with Pecans and Crumble Topping

 - Sweet potatoes.
 You’ll want about four pounds of fresh sweet potatoes.
 Roasting them brings out their natural sweetness and creates that soft, fluffy base this dish is known for.

 - Butter.
 Use unsalted butter so you can control the seasoning.
 A little in the filling adds richness, and a little in the topping helps the pecans get nice and toasty.
-(Keep reading to learn now to make this dish vegan and dairy-free.)
+(Keep reading to learn how to make this dish vegan and dairy-free.)

 - Milk.
 Just enough to help the sweet potatoes whip into a creamy mash.
 You can use any milk that works for your alpha-gal household, skim, 2%, whole, or non-dairy.
 When making dairy-free, my favorite choice is full fat oat milk.